StasKelemen/human-computer-interaction/README.md

 # user-interfaces

-There were analyzed, drawn, and redrawn over one hundred of interfaces based on the QTTabBar program.
+There were analyzed, drawn, redrawn, and created over a hundred of interfaces based on the QTTabBar program.

 1. UI constructive elements analysis
 2. prototypes creation